bitranox/wrapt_timeout_decorator/README.rst

         mytest()

-here the same example, which will work on Windows:
+here the same example, which will work on Windows with Python 3.x but not with Python 2.x because of pickling Errors:

 ::